JumleDumle/Windows-startup_script/README.md

 ## Currently working:
 #### firefox_setup_downloader.py
-**Downloads a firefox setup .exe file for installation without needing to deal with MS-Edge, and their intrusive popups.**
+- Downloads a firefox setup .exe file for installation without needing to deal with MS-Edge, and their intrusive popups.
 #### disable_uac.ps1
+- disabled UAC in windows 10/11, in order to support installation of applications with the script

 ## TODO: